 Term Definition Teaching Consultancy Teaching Consultancy involves the delivery of programs, courses and professional development to non-enrolled student.
-Two types of Teaching Consultancy are recognised, as outlined in the Consultancy Procedure.
+Two types of Teaching Consultancy are recognised, as outlined in the Consultancy Procedure .
 University commercialisation company 1.
 JKTech Pty Ltd; or 2.
 UniQuest Pty Ltd. UQ Costing and Pricing Tool This tool calculates direct costs, indirect costs and margin in line with this Procedure, and personnel on-costs, salary indexation, and inflation for multi-year projects.
-Any in-kind or cash commitments must be included in the UQ Costing and Pricing Tool (available from the UQ Costing and Pricing Tool website).
+Any in-kind or cash commitments must be included in the UQ Costing Tool .
 The tool also allows market rates to be entered directly.